 The world of eye health can get really complicated, really fast.
-There are so many natural treatments available that it’s hard to keep track of the ones that work and the ones that don’t.
-Besides, who has the time or patience to try all of them out to figure out which natural home remedies work and which ones don’t?
+There are so many natural treatments available that it’s hard to keep track of them all.
+Besides, who has the time or patience to figure out which natural home remedies work and which ones don’t?

-It’s a good thing you have us, because we have four of our favorite home remedies to help treat various vision conditions.
-However effective these remedies are though, they still are only means to reduce discomfort posed by certain vision conditions.
-We always encourage a doctor’s advice and consult.
+It’s a good thing you have us, because we’ve curated a list of four of our favorite home remedies to help treat various vision conditions.
+However effective these remedies are, though, they still are only means to reduce discomfort posed by certain vision conditions.
+We always encourage a doctor’s advice and consult if your symptoms persist.

 Chamomile and Milk for Irritated and Red Eyes

-Irritated and red eyes can be some of the most painful symptoms.
-The worst thing about irritated eyes is that without immediate relief you’ll be rubbing your eyes all day.
-And consequently, you’ll make the irritation and redness much, much worse.
+Irritated and red eyes can be some of the most painful eye symptoms.
+The worst thing about irritated eyes is that without immediate relief, you’ll be rubbing your eyes all day.
+Consequently, you’ll make the irritation and redness much, much worse.

 Many people turn to eye drops for relief, but the effects wear off quickly.
 Before you know it, you’re putting drops in your eyes every 20 minutes.
 You also risk your eyes becoming dependent on these drops.

 It’s also frustrating that eye drops don’t take care of eyelid irritation and redness.
 Chamomile and milk are two great natural home remedies that will provide immediate and long lasting relief.
 These are some definite home remedy staples that you need.

 In addition to being a relaxing tea, chamomile makes a great cold compress.
 It’s much more soothing than a regular cold compress.
-The herbs from the chamomile will sooth any irritation on the skin around the eyes and will get rid of redness on the eye.
+The herbs from the chamomile will sooth any irritation on the skin around the eyes and will alleviate redness, too.
 Chamomile will also reduce puffiness.